MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 You can format Adaptive Cards and connector cards for Microsoft 365 Groups with Markdown that include certain supported styles.

-You can add rounded corners and borders to various elements in Adaptive Cards.
-For more information, see [borders in Adaptive Cards](#borders-in-adaptive-cards) and [rounded corners in Adaptive Cards](#rounded-corners-in-adaptive-cards).
+You can add borders and rounded corners to various elements in Adaptive Cards.
+For more information, see [borders and rounded corners in Adaptive Cards](#borders-and-rounded-corners-in-adaptive-cards).

 ## Format cards with Markdown